 In early November 2015, the art selection committee selected four semi-finalists for the project: Gary Duehr, Christopher Janney, Wanda Miglus and Catherine Widgery.

 Thursday, July 29, 2015 RFQ release date

 Wednesday, August 12, 2015 Information session, 6-7pm

 Wednesday, August 20, 2015 Due date RFQ questions

 Monday, August 31 at 11:59 PM.
 Online Submittable Application deadline

 November 2015 Percent for Art Program suspended by the MBTA General Manager following a veto of House Bill 3841 by the Governor of Mass.

 "Sought: Artistic Enhancement of T Station."
 Patriot Ledger, August 8, 2105.

-Learn more about the MBTA Integral Art Program and download the RFQ for the
+Learn more about the MBTA Integral Art Program.

-With questions email Christina Lanzl, MBTA Public Art Consultant.
-Relevant project documentation is posted on the MBTA's Wollaston Station Improvements page.
+With questions email Christina Lanzl, MBTA Public Art Consultant for Wollaston Station.